Apple Watch Ultra vs. Series 8: After 1 Month, a Clear Winner

-The Apple Watch Ultra and Apple Watch Series 8 have a lot more in common than you might think, despite how different the smartwatches look at first.
+The Apple Watch Ultra and Apple Watch Series 8 share a lot of the same functionality and features, even though both watches look very different from each other.
 The $799 (£849, AU$1,299) Apple Watch Ultra is bigger and more rugged, but at its heart it has much of the same functionality and health sensors as the $389 (£419, AU$629) Apple Watch Series 8.

 The two new watches share the same heart rate, blood-oxygen sensor, electrocardiogram (ECG or EKG) app, crash detection feature and both run the latest version of Watch OS 9.
 So should you opt for the bigger and more expensive watch, or is the slimmer Apple Watch better for your budget?
 After wearing both Apple Watches for a month, for me there's a standout winner.